Abandoned mine

-An abandoned mine is a mine or quarry which is no longer producing or operational and which has no responsible party to finance the cost of addressing remediation and/or restoration of the mine feature/site.
+An abandoned mine refers to a former mining or quarrying operation that is no longer in use and has no responsible entity to finance the cost of remediation and/or restoration of the mine feature or site.
+Such mines are typically left unattended and may pose safety hazards or cause environmental damage without proper maintenance.
 The term incorporates all types of old mines, including underground shaft mines and drift mines, and surface mines, including quarries and placer mining.
 Typically, the cost of addressing the mine's hazards is borne by the public/taxpayers/the government.

 An abandoned mine may be a hazard to health, safety or environment.

 Hazards

 Abandoned mines contain many hazards, including: